 Of course, students are also free to attend additional courses offered by the University of Rostock and, if applicable, allow this to be credited and / or recognized on the Master's certificate.
 The University of Rostock offers numerous interesting possibilities with its wide range of subjects.

 For the elective modules, the students of the first semester have to register in the study office within the first two weeks of the winter semester.
 In the following semesters the registration usually takes place until the end of the lecture period of the previous semester.

 Teaching and learning forms

-The study-specific examination and study regulations of the Bachelor's degree programme in Agricultural Sciences determine which modules have to be completed in which semester (see study programme schedule).
+The study-specific examination and study regulations of the Master's degree programme in Aquaculture determine which modules have to be completed in which semester (see study programme schedule).
 In addition, students receive a timetable for each semester in which the courses of all modules of the respective semester are scheduled.

 The contents of the course are taught in different courses.
 The types of courses are characterised by the use of different forms of teaching and learning.

-The following types of courses are used in the Bachelor's programme in Agricultural Sciences:
+The following types of courses are used in the Master's programme in Aquaculture:

 Normally, modules are completed with an examination at the end of the semester.
 Those tests are most commonly oral or written exams, but also assignments and presentations are possible.
-The examination can be an individual or a group examination.
-Examinations can also be taken lecture accompanying.
+Dates for all examinations are scheduled during the first four weeks of the lecture free time.